i175w693/sprint1/Documentation/Sprint1Requirements.md

   - [ ] Buttons
 - [ ] Purchase Display
   - [ ] Upgrade Sprites
-  - [ ] Keep track of how many times an upgrade has been purchase
+  - [ ] Keep track of how many times an upgrade has been purchased